What is Rotational Molding?

 Can I add navigational lights for touring at night?

-Yes, we recommend you visit your local marine store(West Marine, etc) and ask for portable nav lites, or give us a call and we can supply you with a set.
+Yes, we recommend you visit your local marine store(West Marine, etc) and ask for portable nav lites.
 We have found that the LED lights have much longer battery life.

 Can I paint stripes on my boat?